fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 When the CI process finishes quickly, it can be convenient to just watch it execute and wait for the result.
 As projects become more complex, so too does the process of building and testing the code.
 This can quickly lead to a situation where it takes long enough to generate the build result that a developer may want to begin working on another task.
 This in turn leads to forgotten build.

 This is especially problematic if we're talking about merging PRs that may affect another developer's work, either causing problems or delays for them.
-This can also lead to a situation where you think you've deployed something but haven't actually finished a deployment, this can lead to mis-communication with team mates and customers (e.g. "Go ahead and try that again, the bug should be fixed").
+This can also lead to a situation where you think you've deployed something but haven't actually finished a deployment, this can lead to mis-communication with teammates and customers (e.g. "Go ahead and try that again, the bug should be fixed").

 There are several solutions to this problem ranging from simple notifications to more complicated processes that simply merge passing code if certain conditions are met.
 We're going to discuss notifications as a simple solution since it's the one that interferes with the team workflow the least.